react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 `VirtualizedList` has enough internal knowledge to transparently support these scenarios.
 This can be accomplished by adding three **"realization windows"**:
-1. **"focused"** Realize cells around a cell with active focus.
-Can be tracked by listening to bubbling onFocus in the default `CellRendererComponent`.
+1. **"focused"** Realize cells around a cell with most recent focus.
+Can be tracked by listening to bubbling onFocusCapture in the default `CellRendererComponent`.
 1. **"home"** The area at the beginning of the list (for home key).
+    - Note that part of the top may already reamain realized, since the initial render is retained.
+This may not be the case with non-default `initialItemIndex` however, and the height may not correspond to layout window.
 1. **"end"** The area at the end of the list (for end key).

 > Note that Apple devices have "fn + left" or "fn + right" which behave similarly
 > to home/end, but do not move selection in apps like Finder.

 The above scenarios are not exhaustive.
-E.g. we may want to keep a *selected* item realized that is not *focused*.
-These scenarios may require additional APIs allowing external users greater control over realization behavior.
-These could potentially be exposed in the future as dynamic/user-controllable realization windows, or separate high-level APIs.
+It may be required to add additional APIs allowing external users greater control over realization behavior.
+These ould potentially be exposed in the future as dynamic/user-controllable realization windows, or separate high-level APIs.

+### Batch rendering behavior

+After rendering a predefined number of initial items, `VirtualizedList` renders new items in batches.
+Batches may not render the full extent of items to realize, and the number of items to render per-batch is configurable.

+Cells in realization windows should be automatically rendered, even if not yet visible.
+This can be done during batch renders, giving priority to first render the window around visible content.

 ### Endpoint-specific default behaviors